-- First, we provide the opportunity to participate in our Bonus Plan or, in the case of Mr. Hahnfeld and Mr. Panama, our sales compensation plan, which provides cash payments if they produce short-term results aligned with long-term stockholder value that meet or exceed certain business objectives set forth in our annual management plan or our sales compensation goals. - In addition, we grant long-term equity incentives in the form of both stock options and RSUs, which, in the aggregate, comprise a majority of their target total compensation.
-The value of these equity awards depends entirely on the value of our common stock, thereby incentivizing our executive officers to build sustainable long-term value for the benefit of our stockholders.
+- First, we provide the opportunity to participate in our Bonus Plan or, in the case of Mr. Panama, our sales compensation plan, which provides cash payments if they produce short-term results that meet or exceed certain business objectives set forth in our annual management plan or our sales commission goals. - In addition, we grant long-term equity incentives in the form of both RSUs and PSUs, which, in the aggregate, comprise a majority of their target total compensation.
+The long-term value of these equity awards highly correlates to our stock price, thereby incentivizing our executive officers to build sustainable long-term value for the benefit of our stockholders.